Frequently Asked Questions

 What will I do at New Student Orientation?

-CNM's three and a half hour Orientation will introduce you to resources and concepts to help you be successful in your first year of college.
+CNM's New Student Orientation will introduce you to resources and concepts to help you be successful in your first year of college.
 In addition to a walking campus tour, students will explore resources that CNM has available and do activities to prepare for the start of their college career.

 Can I go to any In-Person Orientation Session?